ghostroad/TheOrchardTest/README.md

 A rating for an establishment is a grade of 'A', 'B', or 'C', assigned by an inspector.
 Ratings are stored in the table `rating`, along with the dates on which they were assigned.

+An establishment may have many ratings or none of them.
+Because our goal is to filter restaurants by rating, we exclude records in the source data that have a pending grade or that have no grade.
+When we filter establishments based on a minimum grade, we do so using the *most recent* grade they have received.

 `establishment`: